niklasbuschmann/contrast/training.md

 [Download TIF file](seminar_workkshop/images/fish4_celegans.tif)

-- Open above Z-stack in Fiji and run the command: <code> Plugins › CSBDeep › N2V › N2V train + predict</code>
+- Open the above Z-stack in Fiji and run the command: <code> Plugins › CSBDeep › N2V › N2V train + predict</code>
 - You will be presented with a <code>N2V train + predict</code> window.
 Choose the following options:
   - Axes of prediction input: XYZ
   - Number of epochs: 10